There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

 31. The Prosperous Coach by Steve Chandler and Rich Litvin

 This life coaching book was average at best and pompous and misleading at worst.

 The Prosperous Coach contained numerous contradictions and was long on platitudes and short on actionable advice.

 It’s been overhyped in the same way as The Four Hour Work Week was.

-The overwhelming majority eventually realize it’s not quite as easy as just talking to people and that an understanding of marketing (that is remarkably absent from this book), is without a doubt necessary.
+The overwhelming majority eventually realize it’s not quite as easy as just talking to people and that an understanding of marketing (which is remarkably absent from this book), is, without a doubt, necessary.

 One of the tenets of the book is to do free 2 hours or longer deep dive sessions with prospective clients to demonstrate the value of coaching.